Departments of Medicine, Epidemiology and Biostatistics, McGill University

 AI generated image

-Review of probability concepts
+Review of some probability concepts

 Review of statistical inference concepts